questianon/sdupdates/README.md

 !!!
 Links are dying.
 If you happen to have a file listed in https://rentry.org/sdupdates#deadmissing or that's not on this list, please get it to me.

-!!! note Changelog: added links, embeds, hypernets, etc.
+!!! note Changelog: added links, embeds, hypernets, etc., created https://github.com/questianon/sdupdates/

 	Prominent updates: Korean Megacollection of hypernets/embeds with images added, Mogudan Mega updated